Interview with Amanda Reyes, Author and Film Historian

 You might know Amanda Reyes from her wonderful podcast, "Made for TV Mayhem" or her 2017 book, "Are You In The House Alone?: A TV Movie Compendium 1964-1999."
 She exudes an infectious passion for her work, making me once again jealous that some people have jobs they actually enjoy!

 I was lucky enough to speak with her on the phone before her talk on horror and the made for TV movie at this year's Final Girls Berlin Film Festival (FGBFF).
 The interview is on the longer side, so I'm going to cut the bullshit and get right to it.
-As always, content has been condensed and edited for clarity.

-Interview with Amanda Reyes:
+Interview with Amanda Reyes

-AR: Actually, a lot of people find me because of that.
+Amanda Reyes: Actually, a lot of people find me because of that.

 Oh, really?